skandavivek/Manhattan-predicting-fragility/README.md

 # Manhattan-predicting-fragility
-Prediction of speeds in Manhattan, and fragility of transportation network to collisions How fragile and how predictable are city transportation networks?

 Motivation: With internet connected vehicles on the rise, new problems arise such as large-scale hacks/ software malfunction.
 It is essential to predict potential impacts of a large-scale hack on city traffic.
 There are multiple scenarios where the impacts of hacks on traffic are similar to collisions.
 Hence, I use collisions as a proxy for hacks in order to use real collision data to figure out potential consequences of hacks.